minzzelo/cs2101ug/docs/UserGuide.md

 ### View the statistics of flashcard : `stats`

 Want to view the results of your attempts in quiz mode?
-The stats command does the crunching of numbers for you.
+The stats command simplifies your life by providing visual representations of the result.

 Format: `stats INDEX`